Proposal for strategic focus areas for the Danish Mediation and Complaints-Handling Institution for Responsible Business

-OECD Watch appreciates the opportunity to make a submission to the OECD’s Working Party on Responsible Business Conduct (WPRBC) and the NCPs, in relation to the agenda of their joint meeting on the 4th of December 2014.
-This submission, accompanied by OECD Watch’s December 2014 Quarterly Case Update, provides input for the WPRBC and NCPs’ discussions on five subjects.
+OECD Watch appreciates the opportunity to make a submission to the OECD Working Party on Responsible Business Conduct (WPRBC) in relation to the agenda of its meeting on the 20th of March 2015.
+This submission provides input for the WPRBC’s discussions on nine subjects.